edgio-docs/edgio-docs/guides/static_prerendering.md

 ## Concurrency and Limits

-By default, the XDN prerenders a maximum of 200 URLs at a time.
+By default, {{ PRODUCT_NAME }} prerenders a maximum of 200 URLs at a time.
 This can create significant additional load on your APIs at the time of deployment.
 You can lower this limit by setting the [prerenderConcurrency](/guides/xdn_config#section_prerenderconcurrency) property in `xdn.config.js`.
 The XDN imposes the following limits on prerendering:

 | Tier       | Concurrency | Total number of requests |
 | ---------- | ----------- | ------------------------ |
 | ENTERPRISE | 200         | 25,000 per deployment    |
 | FREE       | 10          | 100 per deployment       |

-## Viewing Prerendering Results in the XDN Developer Console
+## Viewing Prerendering Results in the {{ PRODUCT_NAME }} Developer Console

 When you deploy a new version of your site, you can view the progress and results of prerendering from the deployment view in XDN Developer Console: